danja/farelo/projects/not-climbing/body.md

 # Body

 To facilitate [Techniques](techniques.md) I need to work on certain physical requirements.
 No fixed targets (except perhaps being able to do >10 pull-ups).

+As of spring 2021 I'm 57 and in fairly good physical health.
+Despite having been a smoker & relatively heavy drinker for more than 40 years.

 ## Status